 The Four Nations meeting is a chance for Wales to compete against Scotland, England and Ireland for a series of trophies.
 There is usually a mixture of men’s, ladies’ and mixed teams.

-Scotland are hosting the Four Nations this season.
+Ireland are hosting the Four Nations this season.

 The trophies that Wales will be trying to retain or win back are:

 - The Kay Trophy (against England)

 - The Welsh Stone (aka “Big Bertha” – against Scotland)